Complex Transitive Verbs

 What Are Complex Transitive Verbs?

-A complex transitive verb (also known as an attributive ditransitive verb or a resultative verb) is a verb that needs both a direct object and an object complement.
+A complex transitive verb (also known as an attributive ditransitive verb or a resultative verb) is a verb that needs a direct object and an object complement.

 Object Complements